Droshow/EKS-BankingKube/EKS_infra/README.md

 EKS and other resources for Open Banking resources

 ## To-Do / DONE [11.7.2024]

+[6.9.2024] Security groups need proper SOURCE, so the source comes from the SG of EC2 and then you need to ad EC2 Role to Access tab in EKS AWS Console in order for it to aws-auth to be updated.
+And there will be bunch of policies to handle, which are not ideal in current setup in EC2 sadly even with AWS managed policies.

 [2.9.2024] Provision EC2 in private where private subnets are and you hop there

 [2.8.2024] Progress happening on side of cert & VPN ** First still pending as [26.8.2024]